PMBOK vs APRA CPS 234

 What It Is

 PMBOK® Guide (Project Management Body of Knowledge), published by PMI, is a comprehensive framework and global standard for project management.
 Its primary purpose is to codify principles, performance domains, processes, and practices for delivering value through projects.
-The Eighth Edition emphasizes a principles-based approach with tailoring for context.
+The Seventh Edition emphasizes a principles-based approach with tailoring for context.

 Key Components